Brilinta Tablets is a brand of medicine containing the active ingredient ticagrelor.

-- rifampin (an antibiotic), phenytoin, carbamazepine and phenobarbital (used to control seizures), dexamethasone (used to treat inflammatory and auto immune conditions), digoxin (used to treat heart failure), cyclosporin (used to lessen your body's defences), quinidine and diltiazem (used to treat abnormal heart rhythms), beta blockers and verapamil (used to treat high blood pressure).
+- rifampin (an antibiotic), phenytoin, carbamazepine and phenobarbital (used to control seizures), dexamethasone (used to treat inflammatory and auto immune conditions), digoxin (used to treat heart failure), cyclosporin (used to lessen your body's defences), quinidine and diltiazem (used to treat abnormal heart rhythms), adenosine (used to treat irregular heart rate), ergotamine (used to treat migraine), beta blockers and verapamil (used to treat high blood pressure).

 Tell your doctor or pharmacist if you are taking any medicines that may increase your risk of bleeding.
 These medicines include:

-- "Oral anticoagulants" often referred to as "blood thinners" which include aspirin, heparin, warfarin and coumadin.
+- "Oral anticoagulants" often referred to as "blood thinners" which include aspirin, warfarin, clopidogrel and prasugrel.